-ContextOps: Why Knowledge Needs to Be First-Class Infrastructure in the AI Stack
+ContextOps: Making Knowledge First-Class in AI Systems

 Before we talk about context as first-class, it helps to understand what second-class treatment actually feels like.